-The first days on a new job are critical.
+The first days in a new job are critical.
 Often the spotlight is on the new recruit, as companies and managers eagerly anticipate the new employee settling in with ease.
 However, the need to make a good first impression works both ways.
 Companies need to consider the impression that they are giving to their new employee and the support they are providing to ensure their ongoing success in the role.

-As a busy manager, it’s easy to skip a comprehensive onboarding process for the new hire, especially as work has most likely been piling up while the position has been vacant.
+As a busy manager, it’s easy to skip a comprehensive employee onboarding process for the new hire, especially as work has most likely been piling up while the position has been vacant.
 However, there are inherent risks involved with this.
 Here are the four biggest risks to your business if an optimal onboarding process is overlooked:

 - Loss of productivity.
 The new employee could flounder, and take many more months than expected to work effectively.